Hello everyone! This is a popular post that I have updated: Special Christmas Table Favors to make for your family and friends.

 - 1/8 cup or less crushed red pepper flakes optional

-Why not give your Holiday Table some gourmet favors?
-If you have children at your table, you could also put red jelly beans from Amazon in the jars.
+Why not give your table some holiday party favors?
+If you have kids at your table, you could also put red jelly beans from Amazon in the jars tied with candy canes on top.

-If you haven’t already, I would love for you to subscribe to my posts by email.
+If you haven’t already, I would love for you to subscribe to my posts by email for more home decor inspiration.

 How many little Weck jars will the recipe make?